 Writing checks isn’t as common as it used to be.
-Many of us rely on our credit cards, direct debit and good old cash to make the payments in our lives.
+Many of us rely on our credit cards, direct debit and cash to make the payments in our lives.
 For some people, a monthly rent check is the only check they ever write.
-When you’re just starting to use checks or you don’t use them very often, it’s easy to get confused.
-Here’s our guide to how to find your routing and account numbers on a check.
+But whether you’re setting up direct deposit, online bill pay or a money transfer account, you’ll still need to know where to find your account number and your bank’s routing number.

 How to Find Your Account Number on a Check

-Why would you want to find the checking account number on your check?
-Maybe someone has asked you for your account number because that person wants to give you some money (score!) or maybe you need the account number to set up direct deposit for your paycheck at work.
+You might need to find the checking account number on your check if someone has asked you for your account number because that person wants to give you some money.
+Or perhaps maybe you need the account number to set up direct deposit for your paycheck at work.
 Knowing where to find your bank account number on your checks can come in handy.
 The fact that the account number appears on each of your checks in an easy-to-find location is a good reason to keep your checkbook safe and secure.

 Until you’re asked to supply it, you may not know what routing numbers are or how many digits are in a routing number.
 A routing number is usually specific to the state where you opened your bank account.
 Some banks have different routing numbers for different kinds of transactions.
 For example, the routing number for your bank in your state might be different depending on whether it’s for electronic payments, wire transfers or ordering checks.